 Draw a rectangle coming down from mouth circles.
 Add a line down the center of the rectangle to make teeth.
 Draw three curved lines on each half of the mouth as whiskers.

-At the bottom of the page, draw two half circles for paws.
+At the bottom of the page, draw two half-circles for paws.
 Add two short lines going up and down within the half circles.

 Use a fine point black marker or Sharpie pen to trace all the lines of your groundhog.
 Erase the pencil lines with a good white eraser.

-You can download and print the instructions for the Groundhog Day directed drawing by clicking the image below.
+You can download and print the instructions for how to draw a groundhog by clicking the image below.